vlazed/vlazed_challenger/ARTICLE.md

 **Essence Switch** changes the “sign” of the signature into its antisignature—it inverts it, makes it negative.
 The aura’s color’s invert (and so does its smell).
 If the antisignature object and an object with a similar signature meet, it’ll produce an explosive energy.
 The more similar the object, the stronger the explosive force, and the more momentum each object carries on collision, the stronger the explosive force.

-Wei switches the pebble’s poop signature and throws it at someone’s poop stock.
-Poop goes 💥 because
+Wei switches the pebble’s poop signature and baseball pitches it back at someone’s poop stock.
+Poop goes 💥 because of the speed and the likeness of the signature.

 ## Personality